THE TRAVELLER (NARRATION):

 We came to the entrance of a narrow gallery, whose end and side windows were blocked by stone.
 By contrast with the brilliancy outside it seemed at first impenetrably dark to me.
 Then I halted spellbound.
 A pair of eyes, luminous by reflection against the daylight, was watching me out of the darkness…

 Suddenly something rushed past me.
 I turned to see a stooping white figure running across the sunlit space behind me.
 I pursued the strange animal.
 For a moment I thought I had lost it, but then came upon one of the wells.
-I lit a match and peered down the shaft to see the creatures’ large eyes regarding me steadfastly as it retreated into the blackness like a human spider!Side: 2 Track: 3 Duration: 7.00 Mood: Status: Notes:
+I lit a match and peered down the shaft to see the creatures’ large eyes regarding me steadfastly as it retreated into the blackness like a human spider!Side: 2 Track: 3 Duration: 7.00 Mood: BPM: Key: Status: